 After rising from the proverbial ashes of CrownBet and William Hill Australia, BetEasy is back in a big way.
 The company was known as BetEzy until 2014, when former Sportsbet chief Matthew Tripp took the reins and launched the brand we know today.

-Known to have their markets open early, Crownbet give bettors the chance to find that early value which is so sought after in racing betting.
-With promotions such as “Best Tote Plus” and “Protest Payout”, betting with BetEasy is one of the best options if you want to place a wager on any horse racing event.
+Renowned for opening their markets early, BetEasy gives punters the chance to find that early value which is so sought after in racing betting.
+With promotions such as “Best Tote Plus” and “Protest Payout”, it is one of the best options if you want to place a wager on any horse racing event.

-William Hill are brand leaders around the world and they offer a great horse racing website interface.
-The best aspect of William Hill is their easy-to-use website where finding a horse race to bet on is never a hard task.
+William Hill is a brand leader around the world and offers a great horse racing website interface.
+The bookie’s easy-to-use website means finding a horse race to bet on is never a hard task.

-Sportsbet is one of Australia’s major online bookmakers and they excel with their horse racing markets, especially with the Melbourne Spring Carnival which includes the Caulfield Cup.
+Sportsbet is one of Australia’s major online bookmakers and excels when it comes to horse racing markets, especially with the Melbourne Spring Carnival.

-Sportsbet have a market framed months in advance, giving bettors the best chance to grab the early value on offer.
-Not only do they market Australia’s biggest races, but they frame markets for North American, Europe and Asia betting.
+Sportsbet has markets framed months in advance, giving bettors the best chance to grab the early value on offer.
+That applies not only to Australia and New Zealand, but also the biggest horse races in Asia, Europe and North America.

 Not only will bookmakers offer the standard betting types such as: win, place, each way, quinella, trifecta, but they will open up the more exotic bet types which means great fun and value for the bettor.

 Futures: This is where bookmakers will open a market for a race well in advance to the field being finalised.
 This is often where the best value is taken by bettors and if you’re worried about your runner not starting in the field, refunds are offered to non-starters.

 Fixed Quinella: This bet type is the same as a quinella, but bookmakers will offer a set price for your two runners.
 This opens once the final field is released and it is popular among bettors who want to secure their value before the market further dictates their horses price.